ebellbog/just-play-2023/README.md

-# just-play-2023
+# Just Play Jam, 2023

-A mini prototype for Banned Together, developed in Bitsy 3D for the Just Play Jam in 2023
+A mini prototype for Banned Together, developed for the Just Play Jam in 2023

+Built using Bitsy Color 3D (v7.2) & Bitsy Savior